1.05 Standards of Conduct

 • a supervisor, manager, or vice president.
 All complaints will be taken seriously and thoroughly investigated.

 • Human Resources.
-Complaints may be made to the senior director of employee relations and staffing, or the vice president of Human Resources by calling 617-747-2375.
+Complaints may be made to the assistance vice president, or the senior vice president of Human Resources by calling 617-747-2375.
 All complaints will be taken seriously and thoroughly investigated.

 Each report will be handled with the highest degree of sensitivity and confidentiality to the extent permitted by law and sound business practice.
 An individual may file a complaint about policies, practices, systems, and violations of state or federal law with any of the above offices.
 Complaints related to fraud, abuse, or misuse of Berklee resources or assets, conflict of interest, or violation of Berklee codes, local or federal laws, accounting, financial reporting, internal controls, or auditing may also be reported to the entities listed above.